psnaz/bilingual-mama/README.md

 - As a Site User/blog reader I can click on a post so that I can read the full text
 - As a Site User/ Blog reader I can register an account so that I can comment and like
 - As a Site User/ Blog reader I can leave comments on a post so that I can be involved in the conversation
+- As a Site User/ Blog reader I can edit my own comments on a post
+- As a Site User/ Blog reader I can delete my comments on a post
 - As a Site User/ Blog reader I can like or unlike a post so that I can interact with the content
 - As a Site User/ Blog reader I can navigate easily through the website so that I can find the information I am looking for
 - As a Site User / Blog reader I can view the About page so that I can find out more about the blogger and the purpose of her blog